pretix/pretix-docs/docs/tutorial/organizer-account.md

 In this section of the tutorial, we will customize our organizer account and add necessary information to it.
 Here is a brief overview of the steps we are going to take in this section:

- - adding contact information on the "general" tab
+ - adding contact information on the "General" tab
- - choosing language and localization options on the "localization" tab
+ - choosing language and localization options on the "Localization" tab
- - customizing the organizer page on the "organizer page" and "shop design" tabs
+ - customizing the organizer page on the "Organizer page" and "Shop design" tabs
- - setting up cookie/privacy information on the "privacy" tab
+ - setting up cookie/privacy information on the "Privacy" tab
- - getting our pretix account activated by providing necessary information in the "billing settings"
+ - getting our pretix account activated by providing necessary information in the "Billing settings"

 These are the necessary steps for preparing our organizer account for hosting events with pretix.
 A few of these steps are optional, but will save us some work in the long term.